notaglitch/notaglitch/README.md

-Hi there!
-I’m Ghafoor, just a regular guy trying to figure things out.
-I’m passionate about languages, playing music, and running, but my real love lies in computers and technology.
+👋 Hi, I’m Ghafoor 👨‍💻

-I’m always eager to learn about the latest innovations and how they shape our world.
-Whether it’s coding, exploring new software, cybersecurity and of course AI, I find joy in understanding how things work.
-When I’m not online.
+I’m someone who loves exploring all things tech.
+I enjoy coding, learning about cybersecurity, and getting into new ideas like AI.
+I’m always trying to figure out how things work and how they can make life better.

-# 🔨 Skills
+Outside of tech, I’m into playing music, running, and I also like solving a good Rubik’s Cube.
+But when it comes to my main interest, it’s all about computers and software.

-- Python
+I’m always experimenting with new tools, working on projects, and learning more about the latest in tech.
-- Javascript
+🔧 What I Know:

-- VBA
+    Programming: Python, JavaScript, TypeScript, VBA
-- HTML and CSS
+    Web Development: HTML, CSS, React
-- Linux
+    Operating Systems: Linux (Kali), Windows
-- Figma
+    Design: Figma, UI Design
-- User Interface (UI) Design
+    Video Editing: Capcut (for content creation and editing) Other Interests: AI and cybersecurity

-- Capcut
+📬 Let’s Connect!

-- Rubik’s Cube
+You can reach me by email at: [GhafoorNazari@pm.me](mailto:GhafoorNazari@pm.me).

-Email: GhafoorNazari@pm.me
+Excited to connect, learn, and build something cool together! 🚀